Anandhu-AKR/LPC2138-FreeRTOS-Semaphore-Mutex-Demo/README.md

 ## ⚙️ Build & Run

-Hardware Setup
+- **Hardware Setup**

-Connect switches to P0.12, P0.13, P0.14 with pull-down resistors.
+  - Connect switches to P0.12, P0.13, and P0.14 with pull-down resistors.

-Connect UART TX to virtual terminal or USB-UART converter.
+  - Connect UART TX to a virtual terminal or USB-UART converter.

-Build
+- **Build**

-Use Keil uVision or any ARM IDE.
+  - Use Keil uVision or any ARM-compatible IDE.

-Compile main.c.
+  - Compile `main.c`.

-Load

-Load hex to LPC2138 (or simulate in Proteus).

-Interact
+- **Load**
+  - Load the generated HEX file onto the LPC2138 microcontroller.
+  - Alternatively, simulate the design in Proteus.

+- **Interact**
-Press switches and observe messages on UART terminal.
+  - Press the switches and observe debug messages on the UART terminal.

 ## 💻 Code
 ```c